 Coming in 2020!
 Stay in the know.
 Sign up for our eNewsletter, The Exchange.

-Our understanding of inclusive education, and how we can support learners in these settings, is evolving.
-Individual Education Plans (IEPs), however, have not—based in a historically deficit based framework often applied only in self-contained special education settings.
-IEPs emphasize what students can’t do, instead of highlighting strengths, building competencies and relying on student and family voice to lead the conversation.
-All for One tells the story of how teachers, school districts, and families came together to change the IEP narrative by designing a plan for learning that meets the needs of one and sets the goal of increasing the places where students can be meaningfully included.
+Our understanding of inclusive education is constantly evolving.
+Individual Education Plans (IEPs), however, are stuck in the deficit-based framework of the past.
+For too long, IEPs, have emphasized what students can’t do, instead of highlighting strengths, building competencies, and relying on student and family voices to lead the conversation.
+All for One tells the story of how teachers can change the IEP narrative and design a plan to increase the places where students can be meaningfully included.

 All for One is book two in Reimagining Inclusion: The ONE series.